-Of course, as with any option, using travertine throughout your house or in certain areas has its advantages and disadvantages.
+As with any natural stone flooring option, installing travertine throughout your house (or in certain areas) has its own advantages and disadvantages.

-- Travertine comes in a variety of shades so you can pretty much be certain that you will have a choice to suit your home or your area.
+- Travertine comes in a variety of shades so you can rest assured that there is something that will suit your home’s design and aesthetic.

-- Travertine can actually add value to your home so using it is a great investment.
+- Travertine can add value to your home so installing it is a smart investment.

-- They keep your home exceptionally cool in summer.
+- Travertine keeps your home exceptionally cool in summer.

 Fixing the situation: repair vs replace travertine tiles

-Let’s be honest, correct installation and correct maintenance should help with protecting travertine flooring.
-This means ensuring it is sealed correctly when installed and it’s well looked after throughout its lifespan.
-But there’s always the risk that something will go wrong and damage will be incurred, whether it’s general wear and tear or something that happens as a once-off.
+Firstly it involves ensuring that the travertine tiles are sealed correctly when installed and looked after throughout their lifespan.
+Of course, when dealing with natural products there is always the risk that something will go wrong and they will incur damage over time, whether it’s from general wear and tear or due to an accident that happens as a one-off.

 Caring for travertine tiles